microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowNewVersion.md

 		)
 	}
 }
-New-MgIdentityGovernanceLifecycleWorkflowNewVersion -WorkflowId $workflowId -BodyParameter $params
+New-MgBetaIdentityGovernanceLifecycleWorkflowNewVersion -WorkflowId $workflowId -BodyParameter $params
 ```
-This example shows how to use the New-MgIdentityGovernanceLifecycleWorkflowNewVersion Cmdlet.
+This example shows how to use the New-MgBetaIdentityGovernanceLifecycleWorkflowNewVersion Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).